open-AIMS/ADRIA.jl/docs/src/architecture/architecture.md

 6. Large massives

 ADRIAmod represents these across six size classes, with six parameter sets for each coral species and size class.
-These six parameter sets are further detailed in [the Coral documentation](TODO), however, it results in a large number of unique factors (6 groups x 6 size classes x 6 parameters: 216 factors).
+These six parameter sets are further detailed in [Model Factors](@ref), however, it results in a large number of unique factors (6 groups x 6 size classes x 6 parameters: 216 factors).
 Instead of specifying all coral factors by hand, ADRIA instead auto-generates the sub-component using a common template (see `coral_spec()` and `create_coral_struct()` in [General API](@ref)).Through discussion with expert stakeholders, factor bounds were set to +/- 10% of their default values following a triangular distribution, the peak of which is the default value.